Major projects since 2009

 2009-2012

-Digitization projects on the Internet usually provide only the textual material without commentary.
-The permanent preservation of the cultural tradition in the context of mass digitization projects appears to be largely decoupled from scholarly indexing.
-Our project goes beyond this through the cooperation of library and university.
-It combines classical elements of a repertory - indexing and annotated description of a text corpus - with a comprehensive database.
-By linking digitized source material and research results, the digital added value of hypertext is used and made visible.
+Digitization projects on the Internet usually only make the text material available without commentary.
+The permanent preservation of cultural heritage in the context of mass digitization projects is largely decoupled from scholarly indexing.
+Our project goes beyond this through the cooperation between the library and the university.
+It combines classic elements of a repertory - indexing and annotated description of a text corpus - with a comprehensive database.
+By linking digitized source material and research results, the digital added value of the hypertext is used and made visible.

 The project was funded by the DFG.